- Cooneana Heritage Centre

 - RAAF Amberley Aviation Heritage Centre

-These organisations in the Ipswich and Lockyer Valley regions are undertaking the 2018 Standards Review Program.
-The participating museums and galleries are working through the year-long program, which will assist them to recognise their achievements, improve their practice and raise their profile.
+Six organisations in the Ipswich and Lockyer Valley regions completed the 2018 Standards Review Program.
+The following participating museums and galleries worked through the year-long program, which assisted them to recognise their achievements, improve their practice and raise their profile.

 Cooneana Heritage Centre